isomerpages/moe-yiochukangsec/_our-family/Staff/SWC Activities.md

 <details><summary>SOCIAL</summary>

+<h3>Staff Appreciation Week: Grateful Moments, Lasting Impact</h3>

+<p><i>“It’s my life~~~” Bon Jovi’s</i> song rang out as the principal joined in the groove, signaling the official yet fun start of the Staff Appreciation Lunch.
+With the microphone in hand, groups eagerly showcased their unique identities – flaunting glossy balloons, rocking cool shades, or sporting bandana scarves.
+The royal blue attire, paired with tiaras or songkoks, added a dash of flair, as everyone embraced the theme of ‘Be Yourself.’</p>

+<p>As the delectable eight-course feast unfolded, the room buzzed with excitement, spurred on by a battery of games.
+Fearless and fun-loving souls dressed up as Albert Einstein, Ninja Turtle, Phua Chu Kang, Wonder Woman or Pikachu with whatever their tablemates could find.
+The invitees also uncovered each other's hidden talents and passions: Who blesses people with self-made pineapple tarts?
+Who is an intrepid traveler and converses in Japanese effortlessly?
+Whose home is a kitty paradise?
+Whether or not you know these answers, the YCKSS family was awestruck by the versatility and delightful surprises of those in the very same room.
+Even the conventional lucky draw had an uncannily unconventional twist, leaving everyone beaming as winners of vouchers, big wads or not.</p>

+<p>Thanks to the hilariously funny emcees, laughter and cheers permeated the venue, filling Holiday Inn @ Atrium with a sense of camaraderie that truly defined the luncheon on 28 August.</p>

+<p>But the luncheon was not the only highlight!
+In the days leading up to the event, cards of gratitude and gifts of choice – epitomising the SPICEY framework – were lovingly handed out, radiating warmth and sending a pellucidly clear message to every member of the YCKSS family: You are never alone in this.</p>

 <h3>Mini Durian Delights</h3>

 <p>The air buzzed with anticipation when a hint of its presence was dropped through a text message.
 Upon its arrival, the atmosphere intensified; some rushed up to it with their like-minded colleagues, while others scrunched up their noses yet politely declined, saying, ‘I would give it a miss.’
 It is none other than the king of fruits – durian!</p>